-Claude Bellegarde was a prominent exponent of the influential movement Abstraction Lyrique, the European equivalent to the American Abstract Expressionists.
-Bellegarde also sought to imbue his work with spiritual resonance evoked by the chromatic variations.
+Claude Bellegarde was a prominent exponent of post-war abstraction who sought to imbue his work with spiritual resonance evoked by the chromatic variations.
 During the 1940’s following the war Bellegarde became acquainted with the spiritualist Lanza del Vasto, a disciple of Gandhi, and studied the liberal philosophy of Krisnamurti.
 He also began to explore abstraction in his painting and exhibited for the first time in 1952 at the Salon d’Octobre.
-Between 1953 and 1957 he painted his first major body of work known as the “White Period”, a series of textured monochrome abstract paintings.
-During this period he became established as significant member of the young post-war generation of artists in Paris and in 1954 joined the avant-garde group “Dessins” which advocated gestural abstraction and included one of the innovators of Abstraction Lyrique Camille Bryen aswell as Oscar Gauthier.
+Between 1953 and 1957 he painted his first major body of work known as the “White Period”, a series of textured monochrome abstract paintings, which pre-dated those of his judo partner Yves Klein.
+During this period he became established as significant member of the young post-war generation of artists in Paris and in 1954 joined the avant-garde group “Dessins” which advocated gestural abstraction.
 The same year he held his first solo show at Galerie Arnaud, and also participated in a group show at the Museum of Modern Art in Dusseldorf.
 In 1955 a second solo show was held at Studio Facchetti which was championed by the critic Pierre Restany.
 In 1956 he exhibited for the first time in America at the Long Wharf Gallery in Boston, and further international shows ensued with the Tokyo Museum of Modern Art in 1957, the Drian Gallery in London in 1958, and Galeria Apollinaire in Milan in 1959.
-At this time he began to reintroduce colour to his work after nearly a decade of restricting himself to white alone, and in 1960 there occurred an explosion of colour in his work that is magnificently manifested in the present work.

 Claude Bellegarde "A life in Colour", a short film on the artist's life and work by Gilles Bastianelli in collaboration with Jean-Paul Amelie, Head Curator of the Musée National d'Art Moderne, (2012, 14 mins).